sickcodes/Docker-OSX/README.md

 If you don't run this you will have a new image every time.

 ```
-# look at your recent containers
+# look at your recent containers and copy the CONTAINER ID
-docker ps --all --filter "ancestor=docker-osx"
-docker ps --all --filter "ancestor=sickcodes/docker-osx"
+docker ps --all

-# boot the old ones
+# docker start the container ID
-docker start $(docker ps -q --all --filter "ancestor=docker-osx")
+docker start abc123xyz567

+# if you have many containers, you can try automate it with filters like this
-docker start $(docker ps -q --all --filter "ancestor=sickcodes/docker-osx")
+# docker ps --all --filter "ancestor=sickcodes/docker-osx"

-# close all the ones you don't need

-# check which one is still running
-docker ps

-# write down the good one and then use that for later
-docker start xxxxxxx

 ```